Waves and Optics

 - Department of Physics and Astronomy

 Lectures, exercise groups, laboratory exercises (attendance is mandatory), and project assignments.
-The course makes use of subject integrated communication training with feedback and self evaluation.
+Guest lecture.

 Written examination at the end of the course (4 credits ).
 Laboratory exercises with written and oral reports (1 credit).